igaster/laravel_cities/README.md

 	->get();
 ```

-If you need more functionality you can extend Geo model and add your methods.
+If you need more functionality you can extend `Igaster\LaravelCities\Geo` model and add your methods.

 # HTTP API